CrzxaExe/CrzxaExe/README.md

 | `Whatsapp` | `✅` | - | Stack | v0.1.8 |
 | `Instagram`| `❎` | - | Proses | - |

-# Addons and mod for some Game
+# Mod for some Game
 * Mindustry
 Import from github and type this
 And you can also see mod folder in [here](https://github.com/CrzxaExe/ZxraDustry.git)